UstDoesTech/ust-blog/content/posts/strategy/numerical-impermanence-intro/index.md

 Numbers out in the wild are not fixed - they are shaped by the context in which they are used.
 A number is always interpreted in context: time, environment, relationship, purpose, and so on, all shape the meaning of a number.
 This observation, in addition to the embrace of impermanence, has lead to the idea of numerical impermanence - numbers don't have fixed identities when the context changes enough.
 This is a radical departure from the core tenets of mathematics, but it is one that I believe is necessary in order to embrace the impermanence of life and the world around us.

+**Disclaimer**: Core tenets of mathematics still apply for a lot of things.
+This is not a rejection of mathematics, but rather an expansion of it.

+**Disclaimer 2**: I am not a mathematician (at least not through training).
+I just like to play with numbers - exploring the intersection of philosophy and theology with mathematics.

 ### The Theorem (in English)

 The theorem of numerical impermanence states that: